 What is a Chartered Business Valuator?

-The Chartered Business Valuator (CBV) designation is the premier credential for professional business valuators and litigation support advisors in Canada.
-CBVs are financial professionals governed by the Canadian Institute of Chartered Business Valuators.
+The Chartered Business Valuator (CBV) designation is the premier credential for business valuation professionals in Canada.
+CBVs are governed by The Canadian Institute of Chartered Business Valuators.

 CBVs quantify the value of a business, its securities, or its intangible assets.
 CBVs use a variety of valuation methodologies to arrive at a conclusion, and explain their approach, methodology and conclusions in an easy to understand manner.
 In the context of litigation, CBVs quantify the damages or losses arising in a legal dispute.